amsapatnekar/cse15l-lab-reports/labReport4.md

 ~~~~
 <git push>
 ~~~~
 pushes the commit to the shared repository.
-My ssh key does not work, howveer it would usually provide an image where